Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 #### Create an administrator user

 Create a user with the command line program `create-user-cli.js`.
-This program inserts a user's entry in the MongoDB collection `users_col` (in the previously specified database in `server.config.js`).
+This program inserts a new user entry in the MongoDB collection `users_col` (in the previously specified database in `server.config.js`).
 If you specify `-a` (or `--is-admin`) option, then a user with the role of administrator will be created.

 ```js
 node create-user-cli.js -u <username> -p <password> -a